vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 fist ): cast over Liṅga a prastha of sesame; on Mārg. śu.
-14 smear linga with saffron paste; in this way every month for a year different substance for smearing, different dhūpa, naivedya &c.; oven one guilty of grave sins reaches Rudra loka; HV II.
+14 smear liṅga with saffron paste; in this way every month for a year different substance for smearing, different dhūpa, naivedya &c.; oven one guilty of grave sins reaches Rudra loka; HV II.
 50-56 (from Kālottara).
-A linga may be made with holy ashes, dry cowdung balls, from sand or crystal, the best being from clay on the mountains whence Narmadā flows.
+A liṅga may be made with holy ashes, dry cowdung balls, from sand or crystal, the best being from clay on the mountains whence Narmadā flows.

 VL

 Lingārcanavrata--on K. su.
 13 with Saturday; one hundred

-names of Śiva to be repeated; bath of linga with pañcāmṛta and worship of Śiva in the form of linga at the time of pradosa; Skanda (I. 17.
+names of Śiva to be repeated; bath of liṅga with pañcāmṛta and worship of Śiva in the form of liṅga at the time of pradosa; Skanda (I. 17.
 59-91 ) describes this; verses 75-89

 set out the one hundred names.
 Lālāvrata-Same as Nilavrata above p.
 335. Lokavrata-Begin from Cai. śu. and subsist for seven days there